khaytsus/gqrx-scan/README.md

   * Scan 28.400 to 28.410 in CW mode, pausing for a signal level of -30 for 10s
    * gqrx-scan --type scan --start 28400000 --end 28410000 --mode CW --delaylevel=-30 --delaytime 10
+    * 28.400e6 is valid too and might be easier to type/read
    * Available modes: AM FM WFM WFM_ST LSB USB CW CWL CWU

 ### Command Line Arguments